amusselman26/Finware/docs/DEVLOG.md

 ## 2025-09-10
 GPS wrapper completed.
 Added adafruit documentation to repo.
 When trying to use STM32duino SD FAT, error in line 57 of SdFatFs.cpp prevented build.
 Changed this line locally to if (f_mount(NULL, (TCHAR const *)_SDPath, 0) == FR_OK).
 Pretty sure this will not port.

+## 2025-09-30
+Finalized wrappers for GPS, Baro, and IMU.
+Succesfully tested all three together.
+Working on RFM95 radio module and SD card.
+STM32 Feather SDIO is not working with stm32duino SD library.
+Seems related to pin configuration.
+Issue found here: https://github.com/adafruit/Adafruit-Feather-STM32F405-Express-PCB/issues/1.
+Will use SD breakout in the meantime.